-Much Marcle CE Primary School;
+Much Marcle;

-- seek to protect children and young people against the messages of all violent extremism including, but not restricted to, those linked to Islamist ideology, or to Far Right / Neo Nazi / White Supremacist ideology, Irish Nationalist and Loyalist paramilitary groups, and extremist Animal Rights movements - in accordance with the Prevent Duty placed upon the school by the Counter Terrorism and Security Act 2015 we understand the specific need to safeguard children, young people and families from violent extremism. - Much Marcle staff are clear that this exploitation and radicalisation should be viewed as a safeguarding concern - understand the referral processes in place within Herefordshire should a Prevent concern arise - values freedom of speech and the expression of beliefs / ideology as fundamental rights underpinning our society's values.
-Both children and teachers have the right to speak freely and voice their opinions - however, free speech that is designed to manipulate the vulnerable or that leads to violence and harm of others goes against the moral principles in which freedom of speech is valued fundamental British values - schools should promote the fundamental British values of democracy, the rule of law, individual liberty, and mutual respect and tolerance of those with different faiths and beliefs
+- seek to protect children and young people against the messages of all violent extremism including, but not restricted to, those linked to Islamist ideology, or to Far Right / Neo Nazi / White Supremacist ideology, Irish Nationalist and Loyalist paramilitary groups, and extremist Animal Rights movements - in accordance with the Prevent Duty placed upon the school by the Counter Terrorism and Security Act 2015 we understand the specific need to safeguard children, young people and families from violent extremism. - school are clear that this exploitation and radicalisation should be viewed as a safeguarding concern - understand the referral processes in place within Herefordshire should a Prevent concern arise - values freedom of speech and the expression of beliefs / ideology as fundamental rights underpinning our society's values.
+Both children and teachers have the right to speak freely and voice their opinions - however, free speech that is designed to manipulate the vulnerable or that leads to violence and harm of others goes against the moral principles in which freedom of speech is valued - fundamental British values schools should promote the fundamental British values of democracy, the rule of law, individual liberty, and mutual respect and tolerance of those with different faiths and beliefs

 Definitions of radicalisation and extremism and indicators of vulnerability to radicalisation are in Appendix Four.
-A Prevent risk assessment can be found in Appendix 11
+A Prevent risk assessment can be found in Appendix 11 may include consideration of the school's RE curriculum, SEND policy, assembly policy, the use of school premises by external agencies, integration of children by gender and SEN, anti-bullying policy and other issues specific to the school's profile, community and philosophy